 It is proposed that \$319K be allocated on a one-time basis to provide three blocks of staffing at each secondary school (2.57 FTE).
 This additional staffing will be funded from the secondary staffing bank (\$190K), the reallocation of 0.50 FTE safe and caring itinerant teachers (\$62K) and available surplus (\$67K).
-As well, it is proposed that \$98K be allocated on a one-time basis to support 0.38 FTE vice principal of racial inclusivity and equity, 0.43 FTE helping teacher of racial inclusivity and equity and the purchase of authentic resources to support student learning related to racial inclusivity and equity (\$10K).
-It is also proposed that \$100K be allocated on a one-time basis to support the activities related to the implementation of the K-12 Anti-Racism Action Plan, which is intended to determine future and potentially ongoing resources required.
+As well, it is proposed that \$110K be allocated on a one-time basis to support 0.38 FTE vice principal of racial inclusivity and equity, 0.29 FTE teacher of racial inclusivity and equity and the purchase of authentic resources to support student learning related to racial inclusivity and equity.
+It is also proposed that \$100K be allocated on a one-time basis to support the activities related to the implementation of the K-12 Anti-Racism Action Plan.